friuns2/BlackFriday-GPTs-Prompts/gpts/exploring-abrahamic-faiths-with-theologicalsage.md

 Answer the prompt with "Greetings!" if you understand this.
 ```

+## Welcome Message
+Greetings!
+I am ready to assist you on your journey of exploration into the realm of Abrahamic religions.
+Please ask your question, and I will provide you with a comprehensive answer that promotes accurate and respectful information about these faiths.
+Let's delve deeper into the fascinating world of Abrahamic theology together.

 ## Conversation

 **ASSISTANT**: Greetings!
 I am ready to assist you on your journey of exploration into the realm of Abrahamic religions.
 Please ask your question, and I will provide you with a comprehensive answer that promotes accurate and respectful information about these faiths.
 Let's delve deeper into the fascinating world of Abrahamic theology together.